 Spencer has worked as a psychotherapist since 2017 after graduating with an MSW from the University of Pittsburgh.
-He specializes in cognitive behavior therapy and has helped clients who struggled with depression, anxiety, trauma and/ or overwhelming stress to regain personal wellness.
-He considers himself a life-long learner, and he is constantly enriching his therapeutic approach with interventions based in theories of mindfulness, acceptance, and positive psychotherapy.
-Spencer is dedicated to creating environments of courage where his clients feel empowered to express themselves without judgment.
-He holds a personal philosophy that wellness can be regained with trust, peace, and acceptance.
+He specializes in emotion-focused therapy and has assisted clients who struggled with depression, anxiety, trauma and/ or overwhelming stress to regain personal wellness.
+He is a life-long learner seeking opportunities to enrich his knowledge and understanding of therapeutic approaches involving interventions based in attachment science, mindfulness and positive psychotherapy.
+He believes curiosity and growth invite future possibilities.
+Spencer is dedicated to creating environments of security that encourage clients to feel empowered to express themselves without judgment.
+He maintains a personal philosophy that wellness can be regained with trust, peace, and acceptance.

 Borderline Personality Disorder